 Introduction

 Sugarcane (Saccharum spp. hybrids) is major commercial crop grown in India after cotton.
 Sugarcane originated from the New Guinea.
 It belongs to the family Poaceae, subfamily Panicoideae, tribe Andropogoneae, sub-tribe Saccharineae, and genus Saccharum.
 Sugarcane varieties in commercial cultivation are complex polyploids and their chromosome number varies from 2n=80-120.
 Cultivated sugarcane had developed through the inter-specific hybridization between three species Saccharum officinarum (noble cane) and the wild species, S. spontaneum (native to subtropical to tropical Africa, Asia, and Australasia) and S. robustum (native only to the island of New Guinea) resistant to biotic and abiotic stresses.
 Backcrosses were made between the inter-specific hybrids and S. officinarum cultivars to disrupt linkage drag of undesirable genes from S. spontaneum and to keep the desirable genes conferring high sucrose producing ability of S. officinarum.
-It is an important cash crop accounting for 62 percentage of world sugar production.
+It is an important cash crop accounting for 62% of world sugar production.
 India has become the world’s largest producer and consumer of sugar and the 2nd largest exporter after Brazil.
 It is cultivated in an area of 5.47 Million hectares with 457.8 Million tonnes production and 84 tonnes per hectare productivity.
 Overall, 21% of India’s agricultural land is dedicated to sugarcane production.
-In Andhra Pradesh, sugarcane is cultivated on 0.047 million hectares with a productivity of 77.66 tonnes per hectare.
-(Directorate of Economics and Statistics, MOA 2022-23) [5].
+In Andhra Pradesh, sugarcane is cultivated on 0.047 million hectares with a productivity of 77.66 tonnes per hectare (Directorate of Economics and Statistics, MOA 2022-23) [5].

 Variety is the “chip” of sugarcane industry.
 According to the International Society of Sugarcane Technologists (ISSCT), the contribution of improved variety is as high as 60% (Chen et al., 2011) [4].
 Sugarcane productivity is mostly dependent on the cultivars from various maturity groups, prevailing agro-climatic conditions of the region and other cultural practices.
 Information of variability and heritability are important to the breeder for effective selection among the clones.
 Appropriate selection strategies help in genetic improvement of sugarcane.
 Therefore, the present investigation is aimed at assessing the variability among mid-late sugarcane clones for various traits.